Please Rotate Your Device

 2. Exercise the option to renew, with one caveat - insert what the rental rate will be.
 This is a "work-around" solution.
 The renewal right clause was not designed to work this way, but your landlord should be fine with it if he is truly interested in keeping you as a tenant.

-The commercial lease renewal letter could read something like this:
+The commercial lease renewal letter could read something like this (taken from a recent lease in Texas):

 Further to clause x of our lease dated x between <tenant> and <landlord>, we hereby exercise our option to extend the lease for 5 more years, subject to the net rental rate being $X for the extension term.